 They’re all things that appealed to us today, too.
 The influence of the Arts & Crafts designers can be felt throughout our collection – their principles are very much in line with our own.
 In fact, the Arts & Crafts belief that every inch of a home, not just the objects in it, should be a cohesive whole, each aspect as in tune with their ideals as the next, is very much the same as our thinking and why we create designs for the whole home.
 But nowhere is this connection between Neptune and Arts & Crafts more felt than in Wycombe.

-Our newest seating collection (which includes two dining chairs – one fixed, one folding – a two-seater bench and a stool) pays homage to the Sussex chair, from its spindles down to its woven seat.
+The seating in this collection pays homage to the Sussex chair, from its spindles down to its woven seat.
 But while we’ve been careful to stay true to things like the celebration and appropriate use of natural materials, the humble shape and the traditionally crafted components, we’ve also brought it gently into the 21st century.
-So, gone is the ebonised wood, replaced instead by oak treated with our IsoGuard® formula – a protective, but not appearance-altering, oil treatment, so what you have is the natural pale-honey colour and matte texture of the timber.
-Gone too is the natural rush seat, and in its place one woven with rush fibre, a paper-like material made from rush but with increased strength and a paler, more even colour.
-The spindles as well, once intricately shaped, are now entirely pared-back.
+So, gone is the ebonised wood, replaced instead by oak treated with our IsoGuard® formula – a protective, but not appearance-altering, oil treatment, so it doesn’t mask the natural, pale honey colour and matt texture of the timber.
+Gone too is the natural rush seat, and in its place one woven with paper cord – this strong material has a lighter, more even colour than rush that complements Wycombe’s modern and clean aesthetic (also often used by mid-century designers such as Hans J Wegner, it’s commonly known as Danish cord).
+And then the spindles, once intricately shaped, are now entirely pared-back.
 All to sit easily with a more contemporary aesthetic while still nodding to the past – just as those Arts & Crafts designers were doing more than a century ago.